Focus of current research:

 - Child, adolescent, and life course developmental psychopathology.

 - Evidence-based psychological prevention and intervention efforts for emotion dysregulation, depression, anxiety, and traumatic stress.

 - Refugee and immigrant youth mental health.

 - Social justice and multicultural psychology.

-Psychological research is a team effort and I’m incredibly fortunate to collaborate with a large group of scientists and clinicians at multiple academic institutions.
+Psychological research, especially community-based participatory research and social justice clinical psychology, are a team effort, and I’m incredibly fortunate to collaborate with a large group of scientists and clinicians at multiple academic institutions!

 Many of my published academic articles can be found on: